 The first time you go to a Disney park, it’s incredible.
 Your jaw transforms into a cavern as you walk through the park spellbound.
 Over the years, after repeat visits, you start to see where the magic is flawed and the real world creeps in.
 Now, we love Disney.
-We’ve been to every Disney park just about every Disney property there is, and we keep coming back year after year.
+We’ve been to every Disney park and every Disney property there is, and we keep coming back year after year.
 However, there are a few reasons not to go to Disney World.
 This is a list of the top things we hate about Disney…

 Top 9 Things We Hate About Disney

 ► Ranking: #stinkydiaper

 We aren’t boozehounds, so this isn’t about the lack of alcohol at Magic Kingdom – this is about soda.
 The only option for beverages are soda or water.
 Only a few restaurants offer tea, milkshakes or even lemonade.